 - Small-scale market gardening – focusing on plant propagation and salad leaf production

 - Field-scale vegetable production, including pests and diseases and machinery maintenance

 Info about Kate:

-Kate Collyns started her own market garden business three years ago, and sells to farm shops, cafés, local pubs and restaurants.
+Kate Collyns started her own market garden business in 2011, and sells to farm shops, cafés, local pubs and restaurants.
 Kate is also Author of the book 'Growing for Profit' in which she answers all the questions she had when starting out in business herself, and has written for magazines including The Independent magazine, Countryfile and Grow Your Own.
 Kate is currently chair of the Organic Growers Alliance.

 When is it?

 The course dates for 2020 are: Sat March 7th, Sun March 8th, Sat March 14th and Sat March 28th

 The course also involves two additional placement days at local organic farms (week days if possible), so that you practice what you learn during the course and get a taste of working at a commercial scale.

 "I've just finished a six month assistant grower internship, and Kindling's Commercial Growers Course has fallen at just the right time, because it